DevExpress/XAF-Blazor-Kubernetes-example/README.md

         averageUtilization: 50
 ```

 This example can scale pod replicas from 1 (`minReplicas`) up to 20 (`maxReplicas`) based on CPU utilization.
-Refer the [HPA documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) to learn more.
+Refer to [HPA documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) to learn more.

 ### Use Docker Compose to run a multi-container application